mostazio/game_of_shutl/README.md

 The vehicle should also be returned in the response.

-### Vehicle Becomes Vehicle_Id

-A change in requirements has come up - that vehicle is renamed vehicle_id.

-In order to not break existing clients, you and the team have decided to add a header which will allow the client to specify the version of the API they want to use.
-Update your service to allow a header to be passed in, and to accept/show different the correct attribute depending on the version.

 ### Simple Volumetrics

 Another feature of Shutl is that if the vehicle is not specifed, we calculate what vehicle is required based upon the volumetrics (weights and dimensions) of the product.